 Best 2000s and 2020s Legal Thriller Books

-In the early 2000s, legal thrillers weren’t as popular, though there were a few stand-outs.
-But in the 2010s and 2020s, I started seeing a lot more, perhaps as a result of some high profile trials (like Depp v.
+But in the 2010s and 2020s, I am seeing a lot more, perhaps as a result of some high profile trials (like Depp v.
 Heard trial, which helped spawn #LawTok and LawTube) and our obsession with true crime podcasts.

 In addition, books like Just Mercy (2014) took a hard look at the criminal justice system.
 The Innocence Project website has also some great non-fiction suggestions!